The Positive Side of Giveaways

 was called the “Foot-in-the-Door” (Freedman&Fraser,1966).
 This is very applicable to the

-marketing world where giveaways play a part we see this at several stores and supermarkets that
+marketing world where giveaway promotions play a part we see this at several stores and supermarkets that

 offer free samples these work as they provide a small experience with your products.
 Thus,